-Always keep a record of your expenses while starting your business as you don’t want to regret and incur a huge loss if your business fails.
+Keep a record of your expenses while starting your business as you don’t want to regret and incur a massive loss if your business fails.

 7. Business Name and Registration

 Are you ready to start a business?
-If yes, then be prepared to give it a good name and register the business.
+If yes, be prepared to give it a good name and register the company.

-After you are done with all the planning and funding, it’s time to decide a name for your business.
-Everyone wants a business name that reflects your brand and is different from others.
+After you are done with all the planning and funding, it’s time to decide on a name for your business.
+Every one wants a business name that reflects your brand and is different from others.